Welcome to Coral Gables

 City of exquisite beauty where history and nature dominate the atmosphere

-The city of Coral Gables—south of Miami and just below Coconut Groves—is also known as “The City Beautiful” with good reason.
+The city of Coral Gables—south of Miami and just below Coconut Grove—is also known as “The City Beautiful” with good reason.
 The city boasts waterfront views on its southernmost end, verdant parks, historic landmarks ensconced in ivy and brimming with architectural magnificence, exclusive and gated communities, sophisticated boutiques, culinary masters, and an overall sense of stateliness-meets-modernity.

 Coral Gables was created in the 1920s by George Merrick during the Florida Land Boom and was one of the first planned communities.
 Strictly zoned, Coral Gables was built for a world-class residential lifestyle, where the commercial districts are contained in a city-center mecca, and there’s no shortage of beauty.
 The city has since become a historic and cultural hotspot within the Greater Miami Area.

-Modern Coral Gables has several luxury subdivisions like Cocoplum, Tahiti Beach, Gables Estates, Gables by the Sea, Old Cutler Bay, Journeys End, and Snapper Creek that have their own character.
+Modern Coral Gables has several luxury subdivisions like Cocoplum, Tahiti Beach, Gables Estates, Gables by the Sea, Old Cutler Bay, Journeys End, Ponce Davis and Snapper Creek that have their own character.
 Find your perfect fit in the variety of architecture, including sprawling mansions on acre lots, ultra-luxe modern estates with infinity pools and airy floor plans, massive art deco homes with private docks perfect for boaters; mid-century bungalows with sleek interiors, and historic Spanish Colonials with sophisticated island vibes.